VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

     client.server_capabilities.semanticTokensProvider = nil
   end,
 })

--- Replace the language servers listed here
--- with the ones you have installed lsp_zero.setup_servers({'tsserver', 'rust_analyzer'})
 ```

 Note that defining an `on_init` hook in a language server will override the one in [.set_server_config()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/api-reference.md#set_server_configopts).